pauliwu/MDAnalysisTutorial/doc/sphinx/analysismodule.rst

    which is then used instead of ``ref.atoms.CA.center_of_mass()`` (which would *change* for each time step).

-* I suggest writing a function that does the superposition for a given time step, reference, and mobile :class:`AtomGroup` to make the code more manageable (or use :func:`MDAnalysis.analysis.align.alignto`)
+* You can use the function :func:`MDAnalysis.analysis.rms.rmsd` (with the keywords `center=True, superposition=True`) to superimpose each atom group of interest and to calculate the RMSD.

 .. rubric:: Possible solution